andylikescodes/andylikescodes.github.io/_posts/2020-04-18-Bayesian-Brain.md

 Multiple efforts have been shown to help explain the neural mechanism that encodes the probability density functions, particularly the possion firing patterns in visual neurons.

+In the last section, the author mentioned an example of the Hodgkin and Huxley computational model for n

 The conclusion of the paper is that:
 > 1. Bayesian models do not provide mechanistic explanations currently, instead they are predictive instruments.
 > 2. The inference typically drawn from psychophysical performance to the Bayesian coding hypothesis should be understood within the Marr's framework.
-> 3. Within Marr's framework we can hope to learn that perception is Bayesian inference or that the brain is a Bayesian machine to the extent that Bayesian m
+> 3. Within Marr's framework we can hope to learn that perception is Bayesian inference or that the brain is a Bayesian machine to the extent that Bayesian models will prove successful in yelding secure and informative predictions.

-(To be continue)

 >### Reference
 > [Colombo, M., Seriès, P., 2012.
 Bayes in the Brain—On Bayesian Modelling in Neuroscience.
 Br.
 J. Philos.
 Sci.
 63, 697–723. https://doi.org/10.1093/bjps/axr043](https://www.zotero.org/google-docs/?gGyNfB)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5NDI4NTg1NCwyMTE0OTk3NjAzLDIwNT
+eyJoaXN0b3J5IjpbMTA2NDMzNjYwMywyMTE0OTk3NjAzLDIwNT
 g4NjE3MDddfQ==
 -->